Innim/flutter_login_facebook/README.md

 #### Permissions and features

-To use the profile data, you must raise the access level for the "public_profile" function to "Advanced Access" (Administrator rights required).
+To use the profile data, you must raise the access level for the "public_profile" and "email" functions to "Advanced Access" in `App Review` -> `Permissions and features`  (Administrator rights required).

 #### Optional settings